Posted on 01/15/2019 at 09:22 AM by Seth Hansen

 Show attendees and companies interested in powering their IoT devices could jump-start the process with PowerFilm’s Indoor Solar Development Kits.

-At the tradeshow, we demonstrated the Bluetooth Indoor Solar Development Kit that transmits temperature, battery and light levels to an Android app on a connected device.
+At the tradeshow, we demonstrated the Indoor Solar Development Kit with TI BLE that transmits temperature, battery and light levels to an Android app on a connected device.

 This kit is designed to be a starting point for product designers and engineers who are interested in all the benefits that Indoor Light Series Electronic Component Solar Panels provide.

 We also demonstrated solar panels powering a smart door lock, augmenting a battery power source or replacing it entirely.

 Now, more than ever, alternative power sources are vital.

 PowerFilm is committed to continuing to create innovative energy solutions that product designers and engineers can use to differentiate their products, making them more economical and environmentally conscious.